Thomson Reuters CLEAR Lawsuit

 - refused to aid a police officer

 Activists like plaintiff Cat Brooks are already targeted by law enforcement and white supremacists.
-Without her consent, CLEAR has now made it easier for any individual wishing to harm her to buy a trove of her personal data.
+Without her consent, CLEAR has now made it easier for individuals who may wish to harm her to buy a trove of her personal data.

 “As an activist, it is extremely important to me to maintain control over the dissemination of personal information about me and my family.
 As a single mother who receives hate mail, it is terrifying to me that Thomson Reuters offers its customers extensive access to my personal information just so it can make a profit.
 I am bringing this lawsuit to stop Thomson Reuters from selling a product premised on non-consensual invasions of my privacy and the privacy of all Californians.”